5 Lesser-Known Greek Islands for a Peaceful Escape

 Tilos: An Eco-Friendly Island with Authentic Charm

-Nestled between Rhodes and Kos, Tilos is one of the quietest and most eco-conscious Greek islands.
+Tilos is a small island in the Dodecanese, located between Rhodes and Kos in the southeastern Aegean.
 The island’s reputation for sustainable tourism has kept it under the radar, but that’s exactly why it’s such a gem.
+Tilos is actually one of the quietest and most eco-conscious Greek islands.
 Tilos is a perfect blend of natural beauty and authentic Greek life, offering sweeping hillsides, dramatic cliffs, and pristine beaches.

 Mikro Chorio

-Tilos is also incredibly accessible, with daily ferries from Rhodes, so that’s a plus.
 If you love nature, Tilos will steal your heart.
 The island is a hiker’s dream, with rugged hills and ancient paths winding through olive groves, past old stone houses, and leading to peaceful beaches.
-Mikro Chorio, an abandoned village, is a must-see.
+Many visitors walk from Livadia up to the abandoned medieval village of Mikro Chorio, which sits on a hillside above the coast and has beautiful sunset views.
 It’s this hauntingly beautiful place where nature has crept back in, with wildflowers growing through cracks in the old stone walls.
 It’s one of those places that feels timeless, and it’s perfect for a quiet stroll.

 The beaches here are exactly what you need for a slow, relaxing day.
 Livadia Beach is just a short walk from the main town, offering calm, clear waters and a laid-back vibe.
-But if you’re craving something a little more secluded, Agios Stefanos Beach is a hidden gem—perfect if you want a quiet spot to unwind and feel like you’ve discovered your own secret piece of paradise.
+But if you’re craving something a little more secluded, Agios Stefanos Beach is a true gem: perfect if you want a quiet spot to unwind and feel like you’ve discovered your own secret piece of paradise.

 What I love about Tilos is that it’s still so connected to nature.
 The island is home to a variety of wildlife, and if you're lucky, you might spot the rare Tilos butterfly.
 The National Park here is a great spot for nature lovers, and it’s a real treat for anyone looking to escape the more tourist-heavy spots in Greece.